 - NPs and FNPs can become advocates for their patients.
 In the nursing health care model, the FNP can hear about their patients’ stories — how they came to be in your care and how you can fit your care to the patient within their narrative.

-FNP Money and Job Aspects
+FNP Salary and Job Aspects

 - Nursing is the largest health-care occupation and one of 10 occupations projected to have the largest numbers of new jobs annually through 2010.
 Opportunities should be excellent for nurses with advanced education and training.